jakebot12/burger/README.md

 # burger
-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
-Each burger in the waiting area also has a Devour it! button.
-When the user clicks it, the burger will move to the right side of the page. - Store every burger in a database, whether devoured or not.
+Eat-Da-Burger! is a restaurant Express-Handlebars app that lets users:

+- Input the names of burgers they'd like to eat.
+- View the burger selections on the left side of the page waiting to be devoured.
+- Devour it!
+When the user clicks the "Devour it" button, the burger will move to the right side of the page.
+The users' activity is also stored into a database, whether devoured or not.